bihor/fp_masterquiz/Documentation/Introduction/Index.rst

 Question types/modes: radio-box, checkbox, select-box, yes/no, text-field, textarea, star-rating.

+jQuery is required.
+Optimized for Bootstrap 4.

-Avaiable languages: english and german/deutsch.
+Available languages: english and german/deutsch.

 It is the official successor extension of myquizpoll.
 It is not backward compatible, but there is a simple import-task.